kelvin0mql/flrigWebRemote/README.md

 audio to work well... only a little.
 And the latency gradually increases, pretty quickly becoming too slow to be viable for a conversation.

-**Therefore** what I do instead for TX audio is to shut off my APRS station, instead using that 2-meter transceiver on a Simplex frequency, and transmit to it from an HT in the shed.
-The speaker out of the 2-meter rig plugs into the Line In of the HF rig, and the HF rig has VOX turned on.
-I've operated cross-band like this before, but what wasn't so smooth was the controlling of the HF radio.
+**Therefore** what I did instead for TX audio was to shut off my APRS station, instead using that 2-meter transceiver on a Simplex frequency, and transmit to it from an HT in the shed.
+The speaker out of the 2-meter rig plugged into the Line In of the HF rig, and the HF rig had VOX turned on.
+I'd operated cross-band like this before, but what wasn't so smooth was the controlling of the HF radio.
 Was using one or another remote-screen-control software (AnyDesk, TeamViewer, et al).
 The problem with that is that trying to control flrig that way is... ooky.
 So this web app simplifies a lot of